Canto digital asset management alternatives: which DAM should you pick?

 • Style and branding guides: Canto has a branding suite that lets you customise a style guide directly from your DAM.
 You can add your colours and typography so your teams and external contributors can easily access approved branding.

 • Facial recognition: Canto uses facial recognition technology to remember the people in your photos.
 Whilst this is a great feature, we believe it’s risky.
-After data privacy warnings about facial recognition in the news, we decided to remove this feature from Dash to protect our customers.
-However, if facial recognition is a dealbreaker for you, Canto may be the right tool for your business.
+After data privacy warnings about facial recognition, we decided to remove this feature from Dash to protect our customers.
+But if facial recognition is a dealbreaker for you, Canto may be the right tool for your business.

 Canto’s cons